mccarthyr/springsecurity/README.md

 v4.0 release contains a basic custom registration system that integrates with the ACL database tables also and does a programmatic login once registration is successful.
 NOTE: This is just a basic demo registration and the code currently contains a lot of comments as this is still actively in development.
 The purpose of this is to have a basic template of code to build from and a useful reference as this contains Spring Data JPA entities that have been integrated to use the Spring Security ACL database tables, utilising features such as composite primary keys and @EmbeddedId annotation for an embedded class to represent such keys along with code to access fields from such entities. https://github.com/mccarthyr/springsecurity/releases/tag/v4.0

+v5.0 includes the use of the BCryptPasswordEncoded to encode a users password during registration.
+This is set up in the applicationContext-Security.xml and also then implemented in the UserServiceImpl class which has the passwod encoded autowired into it and simply calls the encoders encode method.
+Springs implentation of the BCryptPasswordEncoded has a salt built into it which is generated each time the encode method is called.
+This means you only need to encode the password once as you could get a different encoded value for the same password by encoding it again due to the generated salt each time.

+The Spring ACL that is configured by default will match the encoded passwords for you when you log in the next time.
+Otherwise you would have to use the matches() method on the encoder to do this.